farend-east/journey_os/README.md

 This OS development followed the tutorial [https://os.phil-opp.com/](https://os.phil-opp.com/) Note that `bootloader` version `0.11.0` is incompatible with the guide shown above.
-This OS has upgraded to the latest `bootloader` version thus implements own code to cater for this changes.
+This OS has upgraded to its own fork of `bootloader` thus implements own code to cater for this changes.

 ## Compilation Tools and Libraries